-Project Appleseed Celebrates 17th Year at Red Brush with Special Patriots Day Shoot!
+Project Appleseed Celebrates 17th Year at Red Brush!

 It has been 17 years since Project Appleseed began hosting classes at Red Brush.
 The first shoot had 157 participants and made the news, not only in Evansville but across the country.
 Please see the enclosed 2006 news article reprint “Gunning for tradition” from the local Evansville Courier and Press.